Dublin flex their muscles and get the better of old rivals Meath

 It was Dublin’s first competitive outing at the venue in 10 years.
 The usual situation that has the All-Ireland champions playing in the familiar environs of Croke Park was flipped, as the home players have been spending plenty of time in Donnycarney during the recent county championship.

 Maybe it all started too well for them.
 Initially, Meath struggled to keep up with the All-Ireland champions.
-Stephen Cluxton, starting for his 20th season, pinged kick-outs into the shadows on the wings and picked out players with ease.
+Stephen Cluxton, starting for his 20th season, and becoming Dublin’s longest serving player, pinged kick-outs into the shadows on the wings and picked out players with ease.

 A bit at sixes and sevens, Meath turned over a restart to gift Rock a goal and by the 10th minute, the opening encouragement of taking the lead through the impressive Shane Walsh had been rubbed out by a slick run of point scoring from O’Callaghan, Rock and Kilkenny.